ambergfisher/plan-random-trip/README.md

 3. (current) Creating a website that has a user interface for the city names as well as a map with points of all the cities chosen.

 # Notes
-1. You can still run the command line Julia files from inside the ```cmd-line``` folder.
-To create the database, run ```julia createDatabase.jl```.
-Then, to get the cities, run ```julia getRandomCity.jl [n]``` where ```[n]``` is how many cities you want.
+1. You can still run the command line Julia files from the `initial-stage-terminal` branch.
 2. In the previous (command line) iteration, there's a function called getRandomDumb() that implements the method that inspired this project.
 It is almost certainly the worst possible way that you could get a result, but I thought it was pretty funny and took minimal time to implement.
-View the video demonstrating the algorithm at https://vm.tiktok.com/ZMeL7Cdox
+View [this video](https://vm.tiktok.com/ZMeL7Cdox) demonstrating the "algorithm".

 # Future add-ons?
 1. Mapping out potential routes between cities